CharamileDesigns/DUMB_IdiotConnector/README.md

 ## ATTRIBUTION

 The collet system was lightly modified from Sillybutts' SCAR/PCAR collection to fit the existing Charamile Designs aesthetic.
+Get the originals at https://github.com/Sillybutts/SCARs

 ## COMMERCIAL